twilio/video-quickstart-ios/README.md

 # Twilio Video Quickstart for iOS

 > NOTE: These sample applications use the Twilio Video 3.x APIs.
 For examples using our 2.x APIs, please see the [master](https://github.com/twilio/video-quickstart-ios) branch.
 For examples using our 1.x APIs, please see the [1.x](https://github.com/twilio/video-quickstart-ios/tree/1.x) branch.
+>
+> Please see our [iOS 13 Migration Guide](https://github.com/twilio/twilio-video-ios/blob/Releases/iOS-13-Migration-Guide.md) for the latest information on iOS 13 and iPadOS 13.

 Get started with Video on iOS: